binipringle/intro-to-dh/_texts/2-version-control.md

 # Review of the Command Line

 In this session, we'll be using the command line (terminal, bash) which you learned to use in the command line session.
 We'll also use a text editor called Visual Studio Code, or VS Code.
 We'll be moving between these two spaces throughout the session.
-In addition to these, in the second part of the session we will use remote repositories on USB sticks.
+In addition to these, in the second part of the session we'll use remote repositories on USB sticks.

 First, let's quickly review some command line basics, including navigation.